 Why Do I Owe State Taxes?

 Getting a state tax bill may come as a surprise but there are several reasons why you may owe money, versus getting a refund.
 Here are the four most common reasons that you might owe state taxes:

-Again, the first thing to keep in mind is that state and federal tax laws and tax brackets work differently.
+- State Taxes are Different: Again, the first thing to keep in mind is that state and federal tax laws and tax brackets work differently.
 If your income changed significantly and you earned more than in previous years, this could push you into a higher tax bracket at the state level.
 That could result in owing more money in taxes.

 - Your Withholding Is Too Small: Next, consider what you withheld from your income during the year.
 Again, withholding too little in taxes can result in owing money to the state tax authorities when it’s time to file.
 If you haven’t updated your withholdings in some time, you may need to adjust them to avoid owing state taxes in the future.
 Using an online paycheck calculator can help you get an idea of what you should be withholding.

-Changes in income can also affect your ability to claim certain tax credits.
+- Income Change: Changes in income can also affect your ability to claim certain tax credits.
 For example, say you previously qualified for the federal Earned Income Credit but thanks to a pay raise, you’re no longer eligible.
 If you can no longer claim that credit on your federal taxes you could lose any similar state tax benefits.

 Other situations that may affect your state tax filing include: